 Local Government and Social Housing

-Kevin is a member of the specialist Regulatory Advocates Panel (List B) and is a CPS Specialist Prosecutor on the Fraud Panel (Category 4) and Serious Crime Panel (Category 3).
+Kevin is an experienced practitioner in criminal and regulatory work.
+He was for many years on the Attorney- General’s List of Prosecuting Counsel and has been on its replacement – the Regulatory Advocates Panel – since its inception (List B).
+He is a CPS Specialist Prosecutor on the Fraud Panel (category 4) and Serious Crime Panel (category 3).

 - Street trading without a licence

 - Illegal sale of alcohol to underage customers

 - Counterfeit DVDs

 - Infringement of Building Regulations

 Kevin also has an interest in taxi licensing and has represented a number of different local authorities in relation to cases involving the regulation of hackney carriages and private hire vehicles.

 Local Government & Social Housing Cases

 WBC v BC (ongoing).
 A prosecution under the Housing Act 2004 of a professional landlord for alleged breaches of improvement notices and alleged breaches of selective licensing scheme conditions.